 5. “Economic Impacts of COVID-19 on Massachusetts’ Cultural Sector,” Mass Cultural Council, March, 2020.

-6. Pellerano Gomez was also deputy editor at Boston Art Review in 2018.
+6. Pellerano Gomez was also editorial director at Boston Art Review from 2017-2018.

 7. Lanre Bakare, “UK gallery curator calls for public art project in response to Covid-19”, “The Guardian,” March 30, 2020.